YarrakulaDhanaLakshmi/WEEK4/readme.md

 1. **Single-File README**: This README is now presented in a straightforward, easy-to-read format that covers everything related to your project.
 2. **Clear Instructions**: All the steps from setup to usage are simplified and clearly explained.
 3. **Personal, Direct Tone**: The instructions and details are shared as if you are directly talking to someone using the system.

-You can use this README in your project repository!
-Let me know if you need further adjustments.